Move With Life

 Basically it means find and do what makes you happy in times of hardship.
 That being said it is important to distinguish destructive desires from healthy habits or disciplines.
 It didn't say "sit under bitter tasting tree and drink a bottle of wine."
 Another thing implied by the saying is bring value to others, playing the guitar brings music and joy to others.
 In finding our personal happiness we are able to then share and expand that joy to others.

 Having this attitude of seeking happiness is the first step and it will allow you to overcome problems quicker.
-Some things are harder to overcome such as a death in the family, but remembering the good times and facing reality by doing what makes you happy will help you reach calmness.
+Remembering the good times and facing reality by doing what makes you happy will help you reach calmness sooner.

-Finding happiness is important and I urge everyone to take the time to keep a journal and really explore the depths of your mind to find your true happiness.
-That being said it is important to use happy things as a tools to reach calmness, not to get lost in our pursuit of happiness and in turn lose our spirit and minds.
+Finding happiness is important!
+I urge everyone to take the time to keep a journal and really explore the depths of your mind to outline the difficulties you face and dig into your motivations that help you uncover your true happiness.
+That being said it is important to use happy things as tools to reach calmness, not the root of your calmness.
 This leads to our next segment...
-To weather the storm of life our mind must be trained, this is the importance of attitude and meditation.
+To weather the storm of life the mind must be studied and trained.
+This is the importance of journaling, attitude, and meditation.

 Master Feeman Ong's 4 Pillars to Training the Mind